PhilippRados/ruscv/README.md

 ## Usage
 The emulator expects a raw binary file and starts executing it at address 0.
-The emulator stops when there it encounters an exit syscall (ecall with a7 = 93) or when it runs out of instructions (ie. inst is all zeros).
+The emulator stops when it encounters an exit syscall (ecall with a7 = 93) or when it runs out of instructions (ie. inst is all zeros).
 ```bash
 $ ruscv <file.bin> # runs binary file and prints exit code and last emulator state.
 $ ruscv <file.bin> -debug # adds additional debug info and prints emulator state after each cycle.